bradleygolden/strider/README.md

 # Strider

-A simple Elixir library for calling LLMs.

-Strider sits on top of libraries like [ReqLLM](https://github.com/bradleygolden/req_llm) and provides an agent layer - consistent interfaces for building loops that call LLMs.
-It doesn't replace these libraries, it builds on them.
+An agent framework for Elixir.

 ## Why?

-Agents are just loops.
+Agents are loops.
 A loop that calls an LLM, gets a response, and decides what to do next.
+Strider provides the primitives for building these loops.

 ## What Strider Does

 - Unified interface for LLM calls across any backend
-- Works with req_llm, langchain, baml_elixir, or whatever comes next
 - Conversation context management
 - Streaming support
-- Telemetry
+- Extensible hooks for middleware-like transformations (caching, guardrails, logging)

 ## What Strider Doesn't Do

 Tool calling isn't built in.
-Start with a simple LLM call.
-Add tool calling when you need it.
+You decide how to parse responses and when to stop.

 ## Installation